$10/mo for tradies.Get Verified

 Facts before opinions

-Every signal on a report cites the source and the date.
-Nothing is invented; nothing is anonymous.
+Every item on a report cites the source and the date.
+Nothing is invented and nothing is anonymous.

-Most NZ builders are clean — and the report says so plainly when that's the case.
+If there's nothing on the public record, the report says so plainly.
 We don't manufacture concern to make a sale.

 Never named individuals

-We report what a company's directors are connected to in aggregate.
+We show the companies a director is listed on.
 We don't publish individuals' personal details or make accusations against named people.

 Regularly re-checked

-Yesterday's clean record can change overnight.
-Verified builders are re-checked regularly against the public record.
+A public record can change overnight.
+Verified builders are re-checked regularly against the official record.

 Honest about the limits